aws/aws-cdk/packages/@aws-cdk/aws-cloudwatch-actions/README.md

 This library contains a set of classes which can be used as CloudWatch Alarm actions.

-See `@aws-cdk/aws-cloudwatch` for more information.
+The currently implemented actions are: EC2 Actions, SNS Actions, Autoscaling Actions and Aplication Autoscaling Actions See `@aws-cdk/aws-cloudwatch` for more information.